Digital Transformation – A Reality Check Before Biting the Bullet

 Digital Transformation can only occur through disruptive technologies

-Every digital transformation exercise need not take the examples of Uber and Airbnb in terms of the use of emerging technologies.
-The technology stack that you would use depends on your business context; and technological leverage is just one part of digital transformation.
+Every digital transformation exercise need not take examples of Uber and Airbnb in terms of the use of emerging technologies.
+The technology stack that you would use depends on your business context and technological leverage is just one part of digital transformation.

 Digital enterprises strive continuously to enable new and leaner operating models underpinned by agile business processes, connected platforms, analytics and collaboration capabilities that enhance the productivity of the firm.
 A digital enterprise relentlessly searches out, identifies and develops new digital business models, always ensuring that customers and employees are at the center of whatever it does.

 Digital Transformation: I need to get this done this year so I am not falling behind

 Digital Transformation cannot be and need not be a sprint.
 It is a long journey with multiple touchpoints and milestones; dependencies and synergistic endeavors.

 Forrester Report says – You need to transform your business by applying digital thinking across everything you do — how you win, serve, and retain customers; how you operate your internal processes; and how you source business services.

 For example, your answers to the below questions alone will help you craft a roadmap that takes digital transformation beyond the realm of IT.